ansys/scade-python-wrapper/doc/source/contributing.rst

 .. code:: bash

-   python -m pip uninstall ansys-scade-python-wrapper
+   <python310.exe> -m pip uninstall ansys-scade-python-wrapper

 If you are using Ansys SCADE 2024 R2 or below, you should remove the registration file: